victor-minne/port_scanner/README.md

 ## Roadmap

-1. make a port scanner
+1. add an option ip ranges/list more than subnets
-2. add an option ip ranges more than subnets
+2. add an option to set the number of threads
-3. add an option to set the number of threads
+3. add an option of file output
-4. add an option of file output
+4. add an option of input file
-5. add an option of input file
+5. add an option to set the ports to scan (precise not range)
-6. add dns resolution for port scanner
+6. add an option to set the timeout
-7. add an option to set the ports to scan
+7. add an option to set the number of retries
-8. improve the help menu
+8. add an option to enable or disable the banner grabbing
-9. add an option to set the timeout
+9. check if ip is reachable before scanning
-10. add an option to set the number of retries
+10. improve banner grabbing to vary the message send based on the port scanned

 ## Authors